National Museum of Brazil fire: Damage to collection

 A building area of 13600 sqm with 122 rooms was destroyed.
-The building was started in 1803 with Luso-Lebanese Elie Antun Lubbus.
+The building had been opened in 1803 with Luso-Lebanese Elie Antun Lubbus.
 According to museum officials, approximately 92.5 percent of the collection has been destroyed.
 The building was uninsured.

-A spokesman for the fire department reported that pieces had been recovered from the blaze, due to efforts from firefighters and workers from the museum.
-Information about the condition of pieces that had been displayed started being reported as early as late 2 September, when the images of items had been shared.
-One of these was a Roman fresco from Pompeii that had survived the eruption of Vesuvius, but was lost in the fire.
+A spokesman for the fire department reported that pieces had been recovered from the blaze through efforts of firefighters and workers from the museum.
+Information about the condition of pieces that were displayed started being reported as early as late 2 September, when the images of items were shared.
+One of these was a Roman fresco from Pompeii that had survived the eruption of Vesuvius but was lost in the fire.

 Preservation director of the museum João Carlos Nara told reporters that "very little will be left" and that they would "have to wait until the firefighters have completed their work here in order to really assess the scale of it all."
 The next day, firefighters began more salvage work inside the museum, trying to rescue what they could from beneath the charred remains of the collapsed roof.

-The collection relating to indigenous languages is believed to have been completely destroyed, including the recordings since 1958, the chants in all the extinct languages, the Curt Nimuendajú archives (papers, photos, negatives, the original ethnic-historic-linguistic map localizing all the ethnic groups in Brazil, the only extant record from 1945), and the ethnological and archaeological references of all ethnic groups in Brazil since the 16th century.
+The collection relating to indigenous languages is believed to have been completely destroyed, including recordings since 1958, chants in extinct languages, the Curt Nimuendajú archives (papers, photos, negatives, the original ethnic-historic-linguistic map localizing all the ethnic groups in Brazil, the only extant record from 1945), and the ethnological and archaeological references of all ethnic groups in Brazil since the 16th century.
 One of the linguistic researchers, Bruna Franchetto, who returned only to see her office as a pile of ash, criticised the fact that a project to back up the collection digitally had only just received funding and barely started, asking for any student who had ever come to the museum to scan or photocopy things for projects to send a copy back.

 The fire destroyed the museum's collection of thousands of indigenous artifacts from the country's pre-Columbian Indo-American culture.
 The items include many indigenous peoples' remains as well as relics amassed in the personal collection of Pedro II.
-This collection also featured items from present native tribes, including "striking feather art by the Karajá people".
+This collection also featured items from extant native tribes, including "striking feather art by the Karajá people".
 There are only about 3,000 Karajá people left.

 Indigenous people expressed anger that there was no money given to a museum with indigenous history but "the city had recently managed to find a huge budget to build a brand new Museum of Tomorrow".
 Cira Gonda also confirmed shortly after the fire that the indigenous linguistics collected had been completely destroyed, and so that original recordings of spoken word and song in dead languages have been lost, as well as other artifacts including those detailing the land and language distribution of tribes in Brazil.